A Sample Script To Talk With Your Kids About Separation or Divorce

 Reassuring Comments:

-Relieve child’s pressure to get you to reconcile by saying: “You did nothing to make this happen.”
+Relieve the child’s pressure to get you to reconcile by saying: “You did nothing to make this happen.”

-Validate and normalize child’s feelings: “I know you feel _____.
+Validate and normalize the child’s feelings: “I know you feel _____.
 Whatever you are feeling is normal and OK.”

 How to Handle More Difficult Situations

 Many parents believe it is best to shield children from the truth, that somehow this will protect them.
 More often than not, the opposite is true.
 Misleading children, hiding the truth, or lying to them about the circumstances of the separation/divorce can do more harm than good.
-Here are some reasons why it is important to be open and honest with children about the details of the separation/divorce:
+Here are some reasons why it is essential to be open and honest with children about the details of the separation/divorce:

 • When children are given honest and age-appropriate explanations in a planned way by caring adults, it provides an opportunity to process their feelings, answer their questions, and reassure them.